jarviscanada/jarvis_remote_desktop/GCP/remote_desktop.md

 passwd "centos"

 vim ~/accounts
-#write down the passwod (bad practice, do not do this in production)
+#write down the password (bad practice, do not do this in production)
 ```

 ```
 #go to JRD terminal
 sudo su
-#copy and paste docker_install.sh from github GCP/ directory) to terminal
+#copy and paste docker_install.sh from GitHub GCP/ directory) to terminal
 #instance will reboot

 #verify